 Bladder Control Treatments in MS

 A bladder problem is more than an inconvenience.
-If you don’t get treatment, it can turn into other health issues, including bladder infections, kidney damage, and hygiene problems.
+Without treatment, it can turn into other health issues, including bladder infections, kidney damage, and hygiene problems.
 It also can keep you from doing the things you’d normally do and make you feel isolated.

 Talk to your doctor if you notice any changes in when and how often you’re going to the bathroom.
-She might recommend that you see a doctor who specializes in bladder problems, called a urologist.
-She might also talk to you about some things you can do on your own:
+They might recommend that you see a doctor who specializes in bladder problems, called a urologist.
+They might also talk to you about some things you can do on your own:

 Diet changes.
-One way to start is to change the liquid you put in your body every day.
+One way to start is to change the liquid you put into your body every day.
 Your doctor may recommend that you:

 Change your behavior.
 Some things you can try:

 - Bladder training aims to let you go longer between your trips to the bathroom.
 You start by setting a schedule for when you’ll pee.
-Then you train yourself to resist the first urge to go and refrain from going until your scheduled time.
-Eventually, the time between restroom visits lasts for several hours.
+Then, you train yourself to resist the first urge to go and keep from going until your scheduled time.
+Eventually, the time between restroom visits lasts several hours.

 - Timed voiding helps people who have a condition that makes it hard for them to get to a bathroom in time, such as a physical disability.
 The person follows a schedule with set times to visit the restroom.
 This method doesn’t try to teach the person to resist the urge to go.